compi1234/spchlab/ch1_hearing/README.md

 # CH1: HEARING
-- For Questions and Issues with Jupyter, Google Colab, Python ... cfr.
-README.md in the main directory
-- For the exercises you need a properly working audio device.
+For the exercises and demos you need a properly working audio device.
 Using good quality headphones is advised.

 ## Lecture Notes
 - [lecture notes in .html](https://homes.esat.kuleuven.be/~spchlab/H02A6/lectures/ch1_html/index.html)